The GEIPAN's mission

 How does the GEIPAN work ?

-The GEIPAN works with a network of 20 investigators that are located throughout France.
+The GEIPAN works with a network of investigators that are located throughout France.
 These investigators take part in the examination of cases and can also when necessary and asked by the GEIPAN, do field investigations to gather further information.
-They use the GEIPAN’s guidelines that are defined in the investigator’s guide.
+Investigations are done according the GEIPAN’s guidelines that are defined in the investigator’s guide.

-The GEIPAN also relies on external services to conduct investigations:
+The GEIPAN also relies on external services, mainly institutional partners to conduct investigations :

-The GEIPAN also rely on a college of experts, approximately 20 volunteers, who come from different scientific fields and can examine the most complex observation cases submitted to them.
-They provide scientific support for the examination of cases.
+The group also relies on a panel of multidisciplinary and scientific experts, who checks the most complex observation cases.
+They provide a consolidated scientific support for the analysis of cases.

 Posters